ritza-co/BASIC-enterprise-ai-benchmark/README.md

 <br/>

+TODO: this will become the public facing README to let others run the benchmarks themselves.
+For now it is rough notes used while creating the benchmarks.

 **generate_questions.py**: POC to generate some example questions. `python3 generate_questions.py > questions.txt`.
 You need to add a `.env` file with

 ```